eolivdazn/cv/README.md

 ### QAE at AFRICA INTERNET GROUP (Porto , Portugal)
+2014 - 2015

  > Jumia is Africa's leading internet group, with already over 3,000 employees in more than 20 African countries.

-2014 - 2015

-- Automate the regression test suite using selenium
+- Automate the regression test suite using selenium, cucumber and Ruby

-### Software tests at FARFETCH (Porto, Portugal
+### Software tester at FARFETCH (Porto, Portugal
-> Farfetch is an online luxury fashion retail platform that sells products from over 700 boutiques and brands from around the world.

 2013 - 2014

+> Farfetch is an online luxury fashion retail platform.

-- Create and maintain automated tests integrations(rest framework) and functional(selenium) tests
+- Create and maintain automated tests integrations(rest API framework) and functional(selenium) tests
 - Manual tests

 ## Education